CTCaer/battery_desync_fix_nx/README.md

 **Do not switch in-between SYS, EMU and anything else without finishing the 2 charging cycles.** Always be careful when rebooting until done.

+If the process was done wrong, you will need to start from scratch (sys or emu or both if a boot on both occured).

 ## Disclaimer: